What do RPA tools do?

 The volume, repetition and predictability are the keywords in RPA robotics.
 Because any high-volume, repetitive and business-rules-driven processes, are needing automation.

-- How human jobs will be impacted by RPA software adoption?
 Many fear that some widespread removal of jobs will happen as a consequence of large-scale RPA tools adoption.
 There’s no denying that some jobs will be replaced by RPA – the most likely being data entry positions.
 But there is a wide selection of job roles that may emerge thanks to RPA.
 Historically, new technologies have almost always led to the creation of more jobs; and the widespread incorporation of RPA will do the same.
 By way of instance, RPA technology and RPA programmers are roles that would not exist without technology.